goaldiggers-kata/goaldiggers/architecture/DeploymentView.md

 # Deployment View

 We will be adopting **Scale Cube model**.
-This model will be adopted from the discovery phase to deployment.
+This model will be adopted from the discovery phase to deployment. **Based on the business expansion the capacity planning of the infrastructure can be planned.
+It gives a very cost effective approach.**

 This model helps to make all the stakeholders to talk **ubiquitous language**, by having this consistentency the scale related explicit requirements can be discussed in the initial phase of the architectural discussions.